johnnytemp/vscode-select-matches-or-adjust-selection/README.md

 "Line Selections" meant the current text selections will be further split into one-line-each for searching the pattern inside.

+Also, the "Select Matches Using Pattern (or input)..." -> "...
+Next Matches From Cursors..." options support a "Use Selected Text" entry to use the currently selected text as the search target (i.e. next occurrence).

 <br>

 ### "Normalize Selection" (Shortcut: Ctrl-Shift-A)